 There are others such as visualisation.
 Think of a calming place personal to yourself, it may be a beach, a forest, or a mountain.
 It could be anywhere you have visited that you have felt calm.
 Use it, when you feel those stress signals -in rush hour traffic this is not an appropriate technique as the idea is to fully immerse yourself with all of your senses in that calming space.

 In addition to exercise, diet is also important to manage stress.
-Maybe we are drinking too much caffeine or alcohol?
-Maybe we are only eating junk food?
+Maybe you are drinking too much caffeine or alcohol?
+Maybe you are only eating junk food?
 Reassessing what we consume can help us manage stress.

-The list is truly endless, it is about finding out what works for you.
+The list is truly endless.
+It is about finding out what works for you.
 What do you enjoy?
 What do you value?
 Why beat yourself up over things that are out of your control?
-If you’re not sure of these things, keep a gratitude journal to note what you do enjoy and find relaxing.
+If you’re not sure of these things, start a journal to note what you do enjoy and find relaxing.
 Likewise, if you are not sure what your stressors are, keep a journal noting down those.
 It can be extremely cathartic to get your thoughts down on paper.